hosford42/xcs/README.rst

 of choices using an evolving set of rules that match inputs and offer appropriate suggestions.
 It then receives a reward signal indicating the quality of its decision, which it uses to adjust the rule set that was used to make the decision.
-This process is then repeated, allowing the algorithm to evaluate the changes it has already made and further refine the rule set.
+This process is subsequently repeated, allowing the algorithm to evaluate the changes it has already made and further refine the rule set.

 A key feature of XCS is that, unlike many other machine learning algorithms, it not only learns the optimal input/output mapping, but